Heatwaves in Nigeria

-Heat wave in Nigeria is often due to excessively high temperatures, often accompanied by dry conditions and increased humidity.
+Heatwaves in Nigeria are often due to excessively high temperatures, often accompanied by dry conditions and increased humidity.
 These extreme weather events have become more frequent in recent years, exacerbated by climate change and environmental degradation.
-Nigeria, being a tropical country, experiences varying temperature fluctuations, but heat waves pose severe challenges, particularly in urban centers where concrete structures and limited vegetation amplify heat retention.
+Nigeria, being a tropical country, experiences varying temperature fluctuations, but heat waves pose severe challenges, particularly in urban centres where concrete structures and limited vegetation amplify heat retention.
 The frequency and intensity of heat waves have increased, leading to significant impacts on public health, agriculture, and economic activities.

 Causes

-Climate change is a primary driver of heat waves in Nigeria, as rising global temperatures have intensified the frequency and duration of extreme heat events.
+Climate change in Nigeria is a primary driver of heat waves, as rising global temperatures have intensified the frequency and duration of extreme heat events.
 The increasing concentration of greenhouse gases in the atmosphere has led to elevated surface temperatures, causing prolonged heat waves across the country.
 Nigeria, being situated in a tropical climate zone, is particularly vulnerable to these changes, with states in the northern region experiencing the most extreme conditions.
 The shifting climate patterns have also disrupted traditional weather cycles, making heat waves more unpredictable and severe.